goethite/gostint/_docs/0010_Overview.md

 toc: true
 ---
 ## GoStint
-GoStint is a [proof-of-concept] job submission and execution API where all jobs run in their own docker containers.
-All authentication, encryption of the secure protocol are implemented via integration with Hashicorp Vault - utilising vault features:
+GoStint is a [MVP] job submission and execution API where all jobs run in their own docker containers.
+Authentication, end-to-end encryption and tamper-proofing of the secure protocol are implemented via integration with [Hashicorp Vault](https://www.vaultproject.io/), utilising vault features:

 * AppRole Authentication
 * Token Generation